canonical/checkbox/checkbox-ng/docs/manpages/plainbox.rst

 Environment Variables
 =====================

-The following environment variables affect PlainBox:
+The following environment variables affect Plainbox:

 ``PROVIDERPATH``
     Determines the lookup of test providers.
 Note that unless otherwise